antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 | `latest`   | 5               |
 | `none`     | 4               |

-You can also configure the analysis level for a project from within Visual Studio via the Code Analysis property page:
+You can also configure the analysis level for a project from within Visual Studio via the Code Analysis property page.
+Just go navigate to the project property page from solution explorer.
+Then go to the Code Analysis tab.

 ![Configure Analysis Level in Visual Studio](PropertyPage.png)